DebajitDas/myapp/README.md

 ## PREREQUISITES
 1. KAFKA topics "run" and "wicket" should be created with one partition (as partition specific is not handled)
+2. Jdk 11 needs to be used.

+The source code can be easily imported to any IDE (intellij) and run.